Off-Campus Programs Information Central

 Tutoring and Writing Resources

-There are 12 libraries at the University.
-Mugar Memorial Library is the primary library at BU for study, teaching, and research in the humanities and social sciences.
-Most of the materials related to social work are in this library.
+There are 12 libraries at Boston University.
+Mugar Library is the main library and it contains most of the material related to the humanities and social sciences.

 The University has an extensive collection of books and journals online and in the library.
 If you require special help doing research, the School has its own library liaison: